 Older mobile home furnaces are a different beast.
 Most of them are equipped with a standing pilot light (small flame) that should stay lit all the time.

-Start your diagnostics with ensuring the thermostat is set to “heat.”
+Start your diagnostics by ensuring the thermostat is set to “heat.”
 Then, check that the pilot light turns on and stays on.
 Make sure the gas valve knob is set to “pilot,” press and hold down the button on the valve, and light the pilot with a long match.
 Once lit, keep holding down the button for 30 seconds before slowly releasing pressure.
 You may have to repeat this a few times.

-If that doesn’t work, it could be the thermocouple (metal temperature gauge that detects whether pilot light is lit).
+If that doesn’t work, it could be the thermocouple (metal temperature gauge that detects whether the pilot light is lit).
 Both of these components are inexpensive to replace, so they’re often purchased together.

 Buying a new mobile home furnace